HanyuXiao05/cp3407-project/README.md

 ## Team

 It is recommended to complete this assignment in a group of 2-4 students.

+Practical Class C Group 2
-1. Student 1
+1. Hanyu Xiao
-2. Student name 2
-3. Name 3
+2. Tan Qian Ru, Nicole
+3. Minh Triet Nguyen
-4. Name 4
+4. Yuancheng Jin

 # Project planning BEFORE iteration-1, (see chapters 1-3)